Unfair Means in CBSE Board Exam 2026: Know Actions and Penalties

 Know CBSE answer writing tips

-CBSE has categorised unfair means into five categories which all have various kinds of cases which can be considered unfair means and will lead to an action and penalty.
+CBSE has categorised unfair means into five categories, which has various kinds of cases which can be considered unfair means and will lead to an action and penalty.
 Here are the cases, penalties and further conditions if any student is caught using unfair means

 Actions and Penalties for Category 1 of Unfair Means